sashang/titan/Readme.md

 docker push sashang/titan
 ```

+### Intial setup

+This only needs to be done once.
 The login to Azure and create a Web App.
-Under `OS` select Linux, under `Publish` select Docker image
+Under `OS` select Linux, under
-Then click configure container and setup the path to dockerhub where azure will fetch the container
+`Publish` select Docker image Then click configure container and setup the
+path to dockerhub where azure will fetch the container.
+Enable a webhook so
+that future pushes to dockerhub will call azure back and tell it a new image
+is available.
+Azure will then go ahead and reload the image.

 Then click `Create`